kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.3.md

 | Kùzu Remote Backend (bm=10GB) |     1121.92     |      11.21      |          6.88          |             35.03            | 60 GB   |

 So, when have enough memory, there is about 2.8x slow down (from 1.4s to 3.93s per batch).
-This is the cost of going through Kùzu's buffer manager to access the features even though the features are in memory.
-Then as we lower the memory, Kùzu can hold only part of the 53GB of node features in its buffer manager, so we force Kùzu to do more and more I/O. The per batch time increase to 5.89s, then seems to stabilize aroun 11.5s (so around 8.2x slowdown).
+This is the case when Kùzu has enough buffer memory (60GB) to store the 53GB of features but we still incur the cost of scanning them through Kùzu's buffer manager.
+So no or very little disk I/O happens (except the first time the features are scanned to the buffer manager).
+Then as we lower the memory, Kùzu can hold only part of the of node features in its buffer manager, so we force Kùzu to do more and more I/O. The per batch time increase to 5.89s at 40GB of buffer manager size, then seems to stabilize around 11s (so around 8.2x slowdown).

 The slow down is better if you use smaller batch sizes but for the end to end training time, you should probably still prefer to use larger batch sizes.
 This is a place where we would need to